-ANNUAL MEETING OF SHAREHOLDERS OF INVESTORS TITLE COMPANY To Be Held on May 20, 2015
+ANNUAL MEETING OF SHAREHOLDERS OF INVESTORS TITLE COMPANY To Be Held on May 17, 2017

-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of Investors Title Company (the "Company") of proxies to be voted at the Annual Shareholders' Meeting to be held at The Siena Hotel, 1505 East Franklin Street, Chapel Hill, North Carolina, on May 20, 2015 at 11:00 a.m.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of Investors Title Company (the "Company") of proxies to be voted at the Annual Meeting of Shareholders to be held at The Siena Hotel, 1505 East Franklin Street, Chapel Hill, North Carolina, on May 17, 2017 at 11:00 a.m.
 EDT, and at all adjournments or postponements thereof.
-Shareholders of record at the close of business on April 2, 2015 are entitled to notice of and to vote at the meeting and any adjournments or postponements thereof.
+Shareholders of record at the close of business on April 3, 2017 are entitled to notice of and to vote at the meeting and any adjournments or postponements thereof.